 Radio-frequency identification (RFID) technology involves the use of electromagnetic or electrostatic coupling in the RF portion of the electromagnetic spectrum to uniquely identify an object, animal or person.
 It has established itself in a wide range of markets including livestock identification and automated vehicle identification because of its ability to track moving objects.
 The technology has also become a primary component of automated data collection, identification and analysis systems worldwide.

-Architecture and working
+Architecture and working of RFID

-An RFID system consists of three components: transceiver (often combined into the reader), some sort of data processing equipment, such as a computer, and a transponder (the tag).
+An RFID system consists of three components: a transceiver (often combined into the reader), some sort of data processing equipment, such as a computer, and a transponder (the tag).
 A typical RFID system is shown in Fig. 1.

-RFID tag.
 RFID tag, usually known as transponder, acts as a transmitter as well as a receiver in the RFID system.
 The three basic components of the RFID tag are an antenna, a microchip (memory) and the encapsulating material.

 In a typical system, tags are attached to objects.
 Each tag has a certain amount of internal memory (EEPROM) in which it stores information about the object, such as its unique ID (serial) number, or in some cases more details including manufacture date and product composition.